Going the Distance? How Far Should A Beginner Hit A Golf Ball?

 How far golfers hit the ball clearly depends on a lot of factors and beginner players are no exception.

-Distance is affected by factors such as gender, height, age, your fitness levels and athleticism, the clubs and balls you are using, the weather and course conditions, swing speed, timing and so on.
+Distance is determined affected by factors such as gender, age, your fitness levels and athleticism, the clubs and balls you are using, the weather, course conditions, swing speed, timing, launch conditions and so on.

-Despite these multiple variants, all golfers are now hitting the ball further than at any time in the past.
+Despite these multiple variants, all golfers are now hitting the ball further than they did 30 years ago as huge technical advances (e.g. oversized drivers, multi-layered golf balls) have resulted in everyone driving ever greater distances.

 “For pros, driving distance is more important than driving accuracy.
 For amateur golfers, driving distance is even more important for scoring than driving accuracy.”

-Mark Broadie, Columbia Business School professor, author of ‘Every Shot Counts’ and pioneer of the ‘strokes gained’ metrics first adopted by the PGA Tour in 2011
+Mark Broadie, Columbia Business School professor, author of ‘Every Shot Counts’ and pioneer of the ‘strokes gained’ metrics adopted by the PGA Tour

 How Far Should Beginners Hit Each Golf Club